hydraroot/Setup-Meteor-M-N2-3-with-LRPT-Decoder-and-MeteorGIS/ff.md

 # Setup Meteor M-N2-3 with LRPT-Decoder and MeteorGIS

-The Meteor-M series are equipped with two imaging payloads.<br>
+Meteor-M series are equipped with two imaging payloads.<br>

 MSU-MR is a low-resolution instrument operating at visible-light and near-infrared wavelengths.<br>
 It will take wide-angle images of the Earth to help monitor cloud cover and the icecaps.<br>

-The second imager, KMSS-2, provides complimentary high-resolution visible-light images of more specific areas.<br>
+The second image device, KMSS-2, provides complimentary high-resolution visible-light images of more specific areas.<br>

-The satellite also carries two sounding instruments:<br>

-the MTVZA-GYa microwave radiometer and IKFS-2 infrared spectrometer, which will build profiles of temperatures, humidity and wind conditions within the atmosphere.<br>
+The satellite also carries two sounding instruments, MTVZA-GYa microwave radiometer and IKFS-2 infrared spectrometer, which will build profiles of temperatures, humidity and wind conditions within the atmosphere.<br>

 As well as direct weather monitoring, Meteor-M series are used to relay data from automated weather stations across the Earths surface.<br>
 BRK, also known as SSPD, is the communications payload that will facilitate this, receiving data from stations and re-transmitting it for collection and analysis.<br>

 A Kospas-SARSAT emergency communications payload, RK-SM-MKA, is also carried to detect and relay distress signals, aiding search-and-rescue operations around the world.<br>

 As for searching continuous ways to improve Meteor reception, Vasili (rtl-sdr.ru - Plugins) and Oleg (LrptDecoder) did have the great idea to develop a QPSK Plugin in order to receive Meteor M-N2 images in real time thru LrptDecoder.<br>

 Since 2019 there are 2 Meteor satellites so we need another config/setup and trying to automate configuration changes with having minimal user input.</p>

 (Check current Meteor Mode's overhere: <a href="https://github.com/happysat/Meteor-M-N2-and-N2-2-Satellite-Operational-Status"